libtcod/libtcod/README.md

 * libsdl1.2-dev

 ### SDL vs SDL2 ###

+**If you are using 1.5, or following the tutorial, then SDL should be your choice -- unless the tutorial you are doing refers to SDL2.**

 SDL2 is the latest version of SDL.
 SDL itself, is no longer actively developed.